3838438org/build-support/pkg/README.2.3.2.txt

         * Image support
         * Unicode support
         * Preference options available in the X11 Preferences window
+      * X11.app should exit properly when using another WM

 == Changes in 2.3.1 ==
   * All changes in 2.3.0 plus: